MuhammedGolec/EdgeAISIM/README.md

 Steps to run the project:
 1. Clone the project.

+# Cite this work
+This dataset is part of the following publication, please cite when using this dataset:

+Nandhakumar, Aadharsh Roshan, et al. "Edgeaisim: A toolkit for simulation and modelling of ai models in edge computing environments."
+Measurement: Sensors 31 (2024): 100939.
 2. Run any script of your choice out of
    - ```Worst_Fit_Migration_algorithm.py```
    - ```MAB_migration_algorithm.py```